Alexander-Jin/RI_Notes/README.md

     return V
 ```

-On-policy first-visit MC control

-Update Q values with MC, which gives policy.

 On-policy:

 Use the same policy for exploration and learning.
 Apply epsilon greedy to ensure exploring all states.

+Off-policy:

+Use a separate behavior policy for exploratin.
+Learn a target policy as the optimal policy.
+Compared with on-pollicy, greater variance and slower converging.

+On-policy first-visit MC control

+Update Q values with MC, which gives policy.
 ```
 def make_epsilon_greedy_policy(Q, epsilon, nA):
     def policy_fn(observation):